-The Teide Obsevatory is the largest solar observatory in the world.
+The Teide Observatory is the largest solar observatory in the world.
 It is possible to visit the observatory on a pre-booked daytime tour (this is a solar observatory).
 You won’t have access to any of the research telescopes, but they have special telescopes for visitors who can observe the sun.
 Tour space is limited and it is extremely popular, so if the observatory in Tenerife is on your bucketlist, be sure to book your tour early.
-You can pre-book your tour here.

 Photographing the Volcano

-Throughout the Teide National Park, you’ll see tourists with cameras pointed up at the volcano cone of Mount Teide.
-One of the most popular things to do in Teide National Park is to photograph the volcano itself.
+Throughout the national park, you’ll see tourists with cameras pointed up at the volcano cone of Mount Teide.
+One of the most popular things to do in the national park is to photograph the volcano itself.
 And why not?
 It’s incredibly photogenic!

 Here are some of our favorite viewpoints:

 - Los Poleos: On the west side of Tenerife driving up Teide along TF-38.
-This is your first good view of Teide rising above the jagged lava rocks.
+This is your first good view of the cone rising above the jagged lava rocks.

-- Pinar de Chio: On the west side of Tenerife driving up Teide along TF-38.
-This is a chance to set photos of Teide rising above a forrest.
+- Pinar de Chio: On the west side of Tenerife driving up along TF-38.
+This is a chance to set photos of the cone rising above a forest.
 The contrast of green against the brown volcano is very nice.

-- Montana Las Cuevitas: On the west side of Teide along TF-38.
+- Montana Las Cuevitas: On the west side of the volcano along TF-38.
 Good viewpoints near the elevation sign.

-- Mirador de las Narices del Tiede viewpoint: On the south end of Teide along TF-38.
+- Mirador de las Narices del Tiede viewpoint: On the south end along TF-38.
 This is view due north of the volcano cone.